-The Bristol Reading in Schools' project alone has successfully crowdsourced 250 volunteers, mostly people of retirement age, to help children from years 1, 2 and 3 (5, 6 and 7 year olds) who have fallen behind with their reading.
-These volunteers commit many days to improving children's confidence and overall reading skills, encouraging a love of reading.
+The Bristol Reading in Schools project alone has successfully crowdsourced 250 volunteers to help children from years 1, 2 and 3 (5, 6 and 7 year olds) who have fallen behind with their reading.
+Volunteers from across the city commit many days to improving children's confidence and overall reading skills.

-Our vision for a collaborative cross-sector approach has been instrumental in helping the Council to develop their thinking in this area; and our engagement with key stakeholders has helped to shape the ‘Can Do Bristol’ approach.
+Our vision for a collaborative cross-sector approach has been instrumental in helping the Neighbourhoods team to develop their thinking in this area; and our engagement with key stakeholders has helped to shape the ‘Can Do Bristol’ approach.